 Something I do wish they did though, was somehow allow customers to give back the ice packs, which are reusable instead of recommending them to be cut open and drained.
 I receive 2-4 ice packs per order and I honestly get flashbacks to my lab days where I used to unpack reagent orders and stick the freezer packs that they came with into the freezer for later use.
 I store the cold packs that come with my orders in the freezer but I honestly don’t have much opportunity to use them.
 The packaging is mostly recyclable and I do like that when the produce comes in bags that they’re in eco-friendly compostable bags.

 Thoughts on the Produce

 In terms of the produce and my own satisfaction, I will say that there are weeks that I’m not super satisfied as there are times where I’ve gotten produce that are a wilted side of things or the rare vegetable that I don’t really eat (ie. lettuce/artichoke) but for the most part, I feel alright about it.
 Since you can’t really select what goes into your box, it does make it hard if you’re a picky eater or you want groceries for a meal-prep plan that you have in place already.
 Since June 2020, Misfits Market has implemented produce customization of each box, which has been great.
-Imperfect Produce, which I mentioned previously, does allow you to select what fruits/veggies you want (as well as if you want an all fruit or all veggie box) and their price is comparable to that of Misfits Market.
+Imperfect Produce, which I mentioned previously, also for customization of what fruits/veggies you want (as well as if you want an all fruit or all veggie box) and their price is comparable to that of Misfits Market.
 However, Imperfect Produce is based in CA and their produce is conventionally grown (there are some organic options but the prices are higher than that of Misfits Market).